Automatic transmission: History

-1904-1939: Predecessors to the hydraulic automatic
+1904–1939: Predecessors to the hydraulic automatic

 The 1904 Sturtevant "horseless carriage gearbox" is often considered to be the first automatic transmission for motor vehicles.
-Developed in Boston in the United States, this transmission had two forward gear ratios and engine-driven flyweights which controlled the gear selection.
 At higher engine speeds, high gear was engaged.
-As the vehicle slowed down and engine RPM decreased, the gearbox would shift back to low.
+As the vehicle slowed down and engine speed decreased, the gearbox would shift back to low.
 However, the transmission was prone to sudden failure, due to the transmission being unable to withstand forces from the abrupt gear changes.

 The adoption of planetary gearsets was a significant advance towards the modern automatic transmission.
-One of the first transmissions to use this design was the manual transmission fitted to the 1901-1904 Wilson-Pilcher automobile.
+One of the first transmissions to use this design was the manual transmission fitted to the 1901–1904 Wilson-Pilcher automobile.
 This transmission was built in the United Kingdom and used two epicyclic gears to provide four gear ratios.
 A foot clutch was used for standing starts, gear selection was using a hand lever, helical gears were used (to reduce noise) and the gears used a constant-mesh design.
 A planetary gearset was also used in the 1908 Ford Model T, which was fitted with a two-speed manual transmission (without helical gears).

 An early patent for the automatic transmission was granted to Canadian inventor Alfred Horner Munro of Regina in 1923.
 Being a steam engineer, Munro designed his device to use compressed air rather than hydraulic fluid, and so it lacked power and never found commercial application.